Google Ads

 By adding operators, match types, to your keywords, you signal to Google how closely they need to interpret your keyword.

-Positive keyword match types are used to define how close your keywords need to be to a search query in order for your ad to appear.
+Positive keyword match types define how close your keywords need to be to a search query for your ad to appear.
+Negative match types define how strictly Google interprets the negative keywords you add.

-The 3 Different Negative Match types
+The 3 Negative keyword match types

 negative keyword match types overview google